 Also pursuant to the terms of Mr. Levin's IAC restricted stock award, in connection with the Vimeo Spin-Off, Mr. Levin received 4,870,500 shares of Vimeo restricted common stock (equal to 3,000,000 shares of IAC restricted stock that he held at such time, multiplied by 1.6235 (the Vimeo Spin-Off exchange ratio)), in addition to retaining all 3,000,000 shares of his IAC restricted common stock.
-Since Mr. Levin's initial award now consists of two separate restricted stock awards (one IAC and one Vimeo), the total value of such awards was allocated between IAC and Vimeo awards based on the prorata value of such awards concurrent with the Vimeo Spin-Off.
-As a result of this allocation, IAC will recognize \$42.1 million less expense over the remaining vesting period for Mr. Levin's award than it otherwise would have prior to the completion of the Vimeo Spin-Off.
-As of the date of the Vimeo Spin-Off there was approximately \$131.0 million in expense related to Mr. Levin's IAC restricted stock award to be recognized by IAC over the remaining vesting period of approximately 9.5 years.
+The vesting of this award is subject to Mr. Levin's continued service at Vimeo (as of the date of this proxy statement, he serves as a special advisor to Vimeo), among other conditions.
+In consideration of Mr. Levin's anticipated reduced services as special advisor (in comparison to his services previously provided as Chairman of the board of directors of Vimeo), in March 2023, the number of shares of Vimeo restricted common stock held by Mr. Levin was reduced to 3,247,000 shares.

-In the case of Ms. Handler, represents: (i) 3,443 IAC restricted stock units that vested on February 1, 2022 (the last tranche of an award that vested annually over three years), (ii) 7,748 IAC restricted stock units that vested on February 12, 2022 (one lump sum installment of a three year cliff award), (iii) 27,752 IAC restricted stock units that cliff vest on February 15, 2025, subject to continued service through the vesting date, and with partial vesting upon certain terminations of employment, and (iv) 60,151 IAC restricted stock units that cliff vest on November 30, 2025, subject to continued service through the vesting date, and with partial vesting upon certain terminations of employment.
+In the case of Mr. Halpin, represents: (i) 19,434 IAC RSUs that vested in one lump sum installment on January 26, 2023 (the first anniversary of the grant date), and (ii) 174,906 IAC RSUs that vest in one lump sum installment on January 26, 2027, subject to continued service through the vesting date, and with partial vesting upon certain terminations of employment,

-For a discussion of the treatment of the restricted stock unit and restricted stock awards described above in connection with certain terminations of employment, see Estimated Potential Payments Upon Termination of Change in Control.
+In the case of Ms. Handler, represents: (i) 27,752 IAC RSUs that cliff vest on February 15, 2025, and (ii) 60,151 IAC RSUs that cliff vest on November 30, 2025, in both cases, subject to continued service through the vesting date, and with partial vesting upon certain terminations of employment.
+For a discussion of the treatment of the RSU and restricted stock awards described above in connection with certain terminations of employment, see Estimated Potential Payments Upon Termination of Change in Control.

-(3) Reflects the maximum number of shares of restricted IAC common stock held by Mr. Levin as of December 31, 2021; provided, however, that if shares vest, Mr. Levin would share a portion of such shares (by forfeiting shares otherwise earned) with IAC employees as described in footnote 2 above.
+(3) Reflects the maximum number of shares of restricted IAC common stock held by Mr. Levin as of December 31, 2022; provided, however, that if shares vest, Mr. Levin would share a portion of such shares (by forfeiting shares otherwise earned) with IAC employees as described in footnote 2 above.

-2021 Option Exercises and Stock Vested
+2022 Option Exercises and Stock Vested